Home/Blog/Lifestyle/Lifestyle Management/12 Healthy High-Carb Foods for Energy and Nutrition

 8. Buckwheat

-Buckwheat is a pseudocereal and not an actual cereal grain.
-Despite its name, buckwheat has no connection to wheat and has no gluten content.
-It’s recognised to be advantageous for cardiovascular health and keeping blood sugar in check, particularly for those living with diabetes.
+Buckwheat is a pseudocereal, not an actual cereal grain.
+Despite its name, buckwheat has no connection to wheat and is naturally gluten-free.
+It’s recognised to be advantageous for cardiovascular health and maintaining healthy blood sugar levels, particularly for those with insulin resistance [9].

 9. Sweet Potatoes

 Deliciously nutritious, sweet potatoes are packed with essential vitamins and minerals.
-This tuber is especially rich in vitamin A, vitamin C, and potassium, reducing oxidative damage and preventing several diseases.
+This tuber provides high levels of vitamin A, vitamin C, and potassium, which help combat oxidative stress and support immune function and heart health [10].

 10. Oranges

 Oranges are a beloved fruit globally, and for a good reason.
-Packed with vitamin C, potassium, and B vitamins, oranges help maintain a healthy heart and combat kidney stones.
-Additionally, they help the body absorb iron more efficiently, reducing the risk of anaemia.
+Packed with vitamin C, potassium, and B vitamins, oranges can help maintain a healthy heart and may help reduce the risk of kidney stones [4].
+Additionally, vitamin C helps the body absorb iron more efficiently.

 11. Grapefruit